kdps/kotlin_learn/Basic.md

-# 0. Fuck You Android

 ### Do not set tag to ImageView

-Your application is crash because android is fucking garbage
+Maybe Your application is crash

 # 1. Activity